zyhuggan/computational-mechanics/projects/03_IVP-project-Copy2.md

 plt.legend()
 ```

-When doing the same integration method for the rocket function, the plots do not converge like the simple rocket function did.
+When doing the same integration method for the rocket function, the rk2 method and solve_IVP method converge and overlap to each other but they do not converge to the Tsiolkovsky.

 +++